kirillsaidov/vita/CodingGuidelines.md

-# C coding standard (subjective)
+# C coding guidelines (subjective)
 This is a list of guidelines that I adhere to while developing Vita library.

 ## A few notes for future revision
-* Don't use a MACRO if a function can be used instead.
+* Don't use MACROS if a function can be used instead.
 * Avoid ambiguity.
 * There must be only one way to do something.